Chapter 13 Bankruptcy

 Priority debts consist of things like back taxes, child support payments, and alimony payments that are in arrears.
 Any repayment plan you offer to the court must include a plan to repay these debts in full.

 Unsecured debts are those that are not backed by property.
 These can include credit card debt and medical expenses.
 Whatever disposable income you have left over, minus your bills and basic living expenses will go toward these debts.
-In most cases, these debts do not have to be paid in full or even at all.
+In most cases, these debts do not have to be paid in full.
 You do, however, need to show that what disposable income you have is going to the repayment of these debts.

 The repayment plan is generally executed over 5 years.
 Those who qualify for Chapter 7 but choose Chapter 13 instead can qualify for a 3-year plan.
 On the other hand, those with a lot of priority debt may opt out of a 3-year plan given that their monthly payments are likely to be much higher.
 Opting for a 5-year plan also increases the likelihood that creditors and the court will accept your repayment plan.